Veterinarian Licensure Application Process

 - The ICVA will report your NAVLE scores you.
 Scores for the fall examination will be reported to candidates by mid-January, and scores for the spring examination will be reported by mid-May.
 Scores are given over the telephone.

 - If you pass the NAVLE, and want to become licensed in North Dakota, see the information below.

 If you have passed the NAVLE and are applying for a license to practice veterinary medicine in North Dakota:

 - You must complete the North Dakota application.
-The Board holds its state licensure examinations in Bismarck two times per year, usually in June and December.
+The Board holds its state licensure examinations in Bismarck two times per year, usually in June and November/December.
 You must be present.
 Once you graduate, you may apply for a temporary permit to practice in the state until the next examination is given.

 - All requested information must be provided and the state license application must be notarized.

 - If you have a documented disability covered under the Americans with Disabilities Act for which you need accomodations, please contact the Board Office 30 days prior to the application deadline.